Honolulu coastline aerial view

 25+ Years in Hawaii Mortgages

-With 25 years of experience in Hawaii's real estate and mortgage industry, Jay is passionate about helping clients confidently achieve their homeownership dreams.
-Known for being responsive, accessible, and proactive, he works closely with both clients and Realtors to create a smooth, seamless experience from application to closing.
+With 25 years of experience in Hawaii's real estate and mortgage industry, I'm passionate about helping clients confidently achieve their homeownership dreams.
+Known for being responsive, accessible, and proactive, I work closely with both clients and Realtors to create a smooth, seamless experience from application to closing.

 NMLS #657301